Aero25x/hyperlane-eclipse-bot/README.md

-Hyperlane software - catch the last carriage 🚂
+# Hyperlane software - catch the last carriage 🚂

 I think everyone has heard about this project by now, it's been flashed in the infopole a lot all this year.
 And I found a scrolling scenario that very few people are touched by.

-💯 By the numbers:
+## 💯 Few analytics:
 ~670k users who mostly used EVM networks, mostly Arbitrum and Polygon.
 And what I noticed: almost no one uses Solapa, namely 2.5% trans out of the network and 1.5% into the network.
 I think this is the best option for scrolling at the moment: there is almost no competition and therefore the criteria in solana will be minimal.

-📱 What the software does:
+## 📱 What the software does:

 🟢Bridges USDC from Solana to Eclipse on Usenexus. (https://www.usenexus.org/) 🟢Bridges ETH from Base to Eclipse on Gas.zip. (https://www.gas.zip/)